davidlmoutard/sp_zowada_interface/README.md

 sp_candidate_get.py is a script which allows you to query SkyPortal, and will return a csv file to specified location of any valid transients for use in other follow-up algorithms.
 This script also requires that you change the outputDir variable to your desireed directory for the csv file, and you must also change the obsLoc variable to match your observatory's latitude,longitude, and altitude.
+By adjusting the date to always be yesterday using the Python 'time' module, as well as a scheduler like cron, it should be trivial to have this generate a new list of candidates every day.